 Hint: There is a risk you might accidentally change the task period when dropping the task.
 If you deal with a high volume of tasks, we recommend using the previous method (in-line editing of the Assignee field).

-You can use the drag and drop method to allocate tasks or stories to teams, too.
+You can also use the drag-and-drop method to allocate tasks or stories to teams.
 To do this, you first need to switch to the “Teams view” in the Resources module.
-And then, move the tasks to the respective teams.
+And then move the tasks to the respective teams.

 Let’s say you have a new project to launch and a group of specialists to work on.
 As you begin resource allocation in Jira, you focus on matching the people with the most relevant skills to the respective task.
-It takes a while but, eventually, you are done with adding people to tasks and phases to ensure your project runs smoothly.
-Job is done, right?
+It takes a while but eventually, you are done with adding people to tasks and phases to ensure your project runs smoothly.
+The job is done, right?

 —Not even remotely.